m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 ## Contrast the pros-and-cons of a multithreaded (MT) and multiprocess (MP) implementation of a webserver, as described in the Flash paper.
 ### Multiprocess

 The main benefits of the MP model are its simplicity.
-Each request is handled in a new process with it’s own address space: there is no need for any (explicit) synchronization code.
+Each request is handled in a new process with it's own address space: there is no need for any (explicit) synchronization code.
 However, this benefit comes at the cost of performance.
 First, the memory foot print of the MP implementation is large.
 Processes have discrete address spaces, which means that memory usage grows steeply with request count.
 As a result, there is less memory available for caching, which means that computation becomes disk-bound more quickly.
 As well, context switching slows down the performance of the MP implementation.
 Context switching between processes consumes CPU cycles, which could otherwise be spent handling requests.

 ### Multithreaded

 The main benefits of the MT model, compared to the MP model are that it is more efficient.
 MT applications share the address space of the process they are contained in, so they are more memory efficient than MP applications.
 As well, this sharing allows for smaller context switches (and often leaves hotter hardware caches), which can help performance.
 Unfortunately, this benefit comes at the cost of complexity.
 MT applications require explicit synchronization code to be written (mutexes, condition variables, etc).
-In addition, MT applications require kernel MT support, which wasn’t a sure bet at the time of this paper.
+In addition, MT applications require kernel MT support, which wasn't a sure bet at the time of this paper.

 ## What are the benefits of the event-based model described in the Flash paper over MT and MP?
 What are the limitations?
 Would you convert the AMPED model into a AMTED (async multi-threaded event-driven)?
 How do you think an AMTED version of Flash would compare to the AMPED version of Flash?
 The event-based model operated primarily in one thread, which makes its memory footprint smaller than both the MT and MP model.
 As well, the cost of context switching was not (as) present.
-That being said, helper processes were involved, but their utilization was as needed: they weren’t created blindly for every new request entering the system.
+That being said, helper processes were involved, but their utilization was as needed: they weren't created blindly for every new request entering the system.
 The benefit of the smaller memory footprint was that more memory was available for the various types of caching done in the system.
 This meant that Flash could delay becoming disk-bound longer than the MT/MP models.

 Limitations of the main approach behind Flash was that not every kernel supported asynchronous I/O. As a result, Flash had to fake it in a sense, utilizing helper processes to make I/O look async.